We are looking for Ministry Interns to join the team at St Andrew the Great for one or two years from August 2021.

 There a many other informal opportunities to do ministry at StAG events and elsewhere.
 This might involve Occasional Preaching at a smaller local church or a college chapel, giving a talk to older people at Wednesday Outlook, engaging with non-Christians at Big Questions (the Cambridge Christian Union's weekly apologetics talks) being a CU Guest or leading evangelistic talks and Bible studies.

 A crucial element of the Ministry Intern Year is to support the practical aspects of the church’s activities.

 Each Intern will have a main area of practical responsibility, like ordering supplies, AV/Tech, or being responsible for the upkeep of the kitchen.

 Once a day there’s a buildings set-up for the whole Intern team, to clear up after one event and prepare the church building for the next.

 Other areas of service

 Interns will also usually serve at a mid-week crèche and there are a few other practical tasks that happen outside of term-time.

-Each Intern is given a grant to cover living costs, and accommodation is provided free of charge.
+Each Intern is encouraged to apply to the Jesus Lane Trust for a grant to cover living costs, and accommodation is provided free of charge.
 We do not expect our Interns to need to raise their own funds.